logzio/logz-docs/_source/user-guide/integrations/endpoints.md

 ## Typical use case

-If you're team is using Slack, you likely have multiple Slack channels to organize different projects.
+If your team is using Slack, you likely have multiple Slack channels to organize different projects.

 You can configure your Logz.io alerts to reach the right Slack channel by configuring a Slack endpoint for each channel.